NikolayChkhaylo/Noty-Database/README.md

 Finally, the longest part of this project is complete and it is time to put the data into a database

-# The database at first glance
+# 2.The database at first glance
 Our first rough sketch of the database
 ![image](https://github.com/user-attachments/assets/d23af0cc-e558-4753-b625-753dd58229ae)